Jian008/quantum_chance/README.md

 Prediction probability for the whole sentence (144 characters):
 1:18870668547844457769972080826950345531368943638112857227264

-" > " indicates a letter guessed right
+" > " indicates a character guessed wrong

-" * " indicates a letter guessed wrong
+" * " indicates a character guessed right